-It doesn’t matter if you have the best coffee maker you can get your hands on, if you lack some of the basic coffee brewing fundamentals you’ll still struggle to get a good tasting cup on par with your local coffee house.
+It doesn’t matter if you have the best coffee maker you can get your hands on if you lack some of the basic coffee brewing fundamentals you’ll still struggle to get a good tasting cup on par with your local coffee house.

 The “coffee bloom” is one of the key variables that can transform your coffee from a mucky sour brew to a perfectly tasting cup good enough to impress any bearded hipster barista.

 What The Heck is a Coffee Bloom?

-The coffee bloom is a natural part of any brewing process and the “bloom” starts when the hot water hits the grounds causing CO2 gases to become released (If your coffee is fresh, it's releasing CO2 which repels water).
-As you introduce a small amount of water (just enough to get your coffee wet) to your coffee grounds the CO2 is expelled out of the cells of the coffee, which by the way contain all those oils and aromatics, the fresher your coffee the bigger the bloom.
+The coffee bloom is a natural part of any brewing process, and the “bloom” starts when the hot water hits the grounds causing CO2 gases to become released (If your coffee is fresh, it's releasing CO2 which repels water).
+As you introduce a small amount of water (just enough to get your coffee wet) to your coffee grounds the CO2 is expelled out of the cells of the coffee, which by the way contain all those oils and aromatics, the fresher your coffee, the BIGGER the bloom!

-The coffee bloom typically lasts for 30 seconds and you should see your coffee grounds start to bubble and expand into a dome like shape, at this stage you can continue with your pour.
+The coffee bloom typically lasts for 30 seconds, and you should see your coffee grounds start to bubble and expand into a dome like shape, at this stage you can continue with your pour.
 Giving your coffee 30 seconds to bloom will enhance its flavors (depending on how recently it was roasted).

-As far as I am aware, the coffee bloom happens in every non-espresso extraction and other brew methods that use fresh coffee.
+The coffee bloom happens in every non-espresso extraction and other brew methods that use fresh coffee.

 5 Variables That Can Affect the Bloom

-✓ Storage Temperatures
+1. Storage Temperatures

-If you store your whole coffee beans in a hot place expect the coffee beans to lose CO2 rather quickly (not good).
-I recommend storing your whole coffee beans in an airtight container in a cool dry place and away from direct sunlight, at the back of a kitchen cupboard is a great place (as long as it’s not over your stovetop!).
+If you store your whole coffee beans in a hot place, expect the coffee beans to lose CO2 rather quickly (not good).
+I recommend storing your whole coffee beans in an airtight container in a cool, dry place and away from direct sunlight; at the back of a kitchen cupboard is a great place (as long as it’s not over your stovetop!).

-✓ Humidity and Coffee Beans Don’t Mix
+2. Humidity and Coffee Beans Don’t Mix

-✓ Different Roast Levels
+3. Different Roast Levels

-✓ Where The Beans Come From
+4. Where The Beans Come From

 The origin (where they were grown) of the whole coffee beans can also impact the bloom.
 Some coffee growing regions are known to have more out-gassing than other regions.

-✓ How Hard Are Your Beans?
+5. How Hard Are Your Beans?

-The harder the coffee beans are the more difficult it will be for CO2 gases to escape and make it through the coffee bean.
+The harder the coffee beans are, the more difficult it will be for CO2 gases to escape and make it through the coffee bean.

 To Bloom or Not to Bloom?

-Yes, you most certainly want to bloom your coffee if possible.
+YES, you most certainly want to bloom your coffee if possible.
 By adding in just enough water to moisten the freshly ground coffee (rule of thumb: 2 grams of water to 1 gram of coffee) will allow for the CO2 to escape which will vastly improve the taste of your cup and it will show you just how fresh your coffee beans actually are.

 How to Coffee Bloom?

 However, the process does vary slightly depending on what type of coffee brewer you are using.
-Let’s take a look at the common three coffee makers.
+Let’s take a look at the familiar three coffee makers.

 How to Coffee Bloom with a French Press